 “We’re taking this amazing group of young fantastic kids who would have just been dealt a bad hand it’s no fault of their own and we put them in corporate environments that care more about the numbers than they do about the kids.
 They care more about the short-term gains than the long term life of this young human being we care more about the year than the lifetime right and so we are putting them in corporate environments that aren’t helping them build their confidence that aren’t helping them learn the skills of cooperation.”

 Leaders everywhere are teaching others how to completely disengage with fellow human beings each time they speak.
-One of the reasons that I’m such an ardent champion of millennials is because at Mindful Presenter we work with them every day and one thing is crystal clear, they get it.
+One of the reasons that I’m such an ardent champion of millennials is because at Mindful Presenter we work with them every day.

 ‘Our leaders don’t present like that, they do the exact opposite’